EdgarQuinones/Learn-Nmap/README.md

 Contributions are welcome!

-* Open an issue for bugs/ideas
+* Open issues for bugs or ideas
-* Submit a pull request to improve functionality or documentation
+* Submit pull requests to improve functionality or documentation